-Burnout is frequently associated with overworking i.e., spending a disproportionate amount of daily hours working on tasks.
-The early mornings and late evenings, the habitual weekend work, the non-stop connection to company email via your smartphone, and most notably, the uncomfortable feeling of guilt, anxiety, or shame you feel in the moments where you are not doing something to move your business or career forward.
-I've found that burnout is more than a need to do more work, it’s a result of something more internal and insightful.
+Burnout is frequently associated with overworking, i.e., spending a disproportionate amount of daily hours working on tasks.
+The early mornings and late evenings, long hours, the habitual weekend work, the non-stop connection to company email via your smartphone, and most notably, the uncomfortable feeling of guilt, anxiety, or shame you feel in the moments when you are not doing something to move your business or career forward.
+I've found that work burnout is more than a need to do more work; it results from something more of a condition; workaholism.

 At one point, instead of my usual routine of waking up at 6 am to start my work day, I found myself staring at a blank screen.
 I knew what to do, but I wasn't doing it.
 I started questioning everything that I was doing and the impact of it all.
-I couldn't sleep at night because I was thinking about my work, but when I got to work, I was drained.
-I started waking up, but not wanting to get out of bed.
+I couldn't sleep at night because I was thinking about my work, but I was drained when I got to work.
+I started waking up but not wanting to get out of bed.
 Getting up and going to work was painful.
-It wasn't a lack of willpower, laziness, entitlement — or any of the many things that Millennials get accused of — I was experiencing burnout.
+It wasn't a lack of willpower, laziness, entitlement — or any of the many things Millennials get accused of — I was experiencing job burnout.

-Burnout is referred by medical professionals as “a state of physical or emotional exhaustion that also involves a sense of reduced accomplishment and loss of personal identity.”
-It may involve insomnia like in my case, irritability, sadness, or the sensation of overwhelming stress.
-The conditions of burnout create fertile ground for other complications we haven't even mentioned yet, such as diabetes, high blood pressure, skin problems like psoriasis, substance abuse, insecurity, and crippling self-doubt.
+Medical professionals refer to burnout as a state of physical or emotional exhaustion that also involves a sense of reduced accomplishment and loss of personal identity.
+It may involve insomnia, like, in my case, irritability, sadness, or the sensation of overwhelming stress.
+Burnout conditions create fertile ground for other complications we haven't even mentioned, such as diabetes, high blood pressure, skin problems like psoriasis, substance abuse, insecurity, and crippling self-doubt.
 The World Health Organization defines burnout symptoms as a growing occupational phenomenon tied to increased mental distance from one's job, energy depletion, or feelings of negativism or cynicism related to one's job.
 Like many, my inability to get in there and force myself to work after experiencing burnout only fueled the desire to work more because it exacerbated my feeling of lack.
-Thus, I became unable to enjoy periods of rest, relaxation, and leisure activities without the accompanying sensations of guilt and shame for what I “should be doing.
+Thus, I became unable to enjoy periods of rest, relaxation, and leisure activities without the accompanying sensations of guilt and shame for what I should be doing.
 These feelings are a direct cause of chronic workplace stress.

 A Stanford Study found that working beyond 55 hours per week from an efficiency standpoint in the United States is practically pointless.
 There is little difference between people who work 70 hours of work a week and those who work 55 hours as far as output is concerned.
 Furthermore, this chronic overwork can literally kill us.
 In a (study by Oxford Academic), of over 85,000 participants, those who worked over 55 hours a week were more likely to develop an irregular heartbeat which can lead to stroke, heart failure, or multi-infarct dementia.
 Find out if you are on the verge of burning out by using our Burnout Assessment tool.

-But you probably know much of this already.
-You’ve likely already read the reports about the effects of stress and lack of sleep on you physically and mentally.
-You may have probably come across productivity studies and other material about the problems with overworking, but, like me, you still fell victim to it anyway.
-But why do we chronically overwork ourselves to the point where we sacrifice our physical and mental health?
-Well, for one thing, cultural conditioning is powerful.
-Cultural conditioning is not some arbitrary or abstract thing, it’s a very real and influential part of being human and has real consequences.
-It shapes our values, priorities, behaviors, and influences our decisions while supporting a self-perpetuating mental cycle — a rat race of sorts.
+It shapes our values, priorities, and behaviors and influences our decisions while supporting a self-perpetuating mental cycle — a rat race of sorts.
 Our belief systems often compound upon one another.
 As our brain seeks to create a consistent storyline, it looks to make sense of the world by paying attention to those things that support our existing beliefs and disregarding stuff in the environment that doesn't.
 Our tacit assumptions about life and success become rigid and dogmatic.
 We no longer see our beliefs for what they are: moldable, glorified opinions of the world.
 We see them as truth.

-Your desire to keep working even when “burning out” may feel like a personal victory for your ego, but is likely the by-product of years of cultural and psychological conditioning in the realms of work, success, and self-worth.
+Your desire to keep working even when burnout syndrome may feel like a personal victory for your ego is likely the by-product of years of cultural and psychological conditioning in the realms of work, success, and self-worth.
 Your burnout is not unique and is indeed the rising condition of our modern times.
-Nowadays, we are constantly plugged in — we can set our own limits for when the workday ends, but for some of us this is virtually never.
+Nowadays, we are constantly plugged in — we can set our own limits for when the workday ends, but for some of us, this is virtually never.

-No matter how we try to solve our internal distress by adding and checking off tasks on our never-ending to-do lists, this overwork strategy will ultimately fail us.
-Even well-intentioned self-care activities such as taking a warm bath or taking time to mediate ultimately don’t address the root of the problem.
+This overwork strategy will ultimately fail us no matter how we try to solve our internal distress by adding and checking off tasks on our never-ending to-do lists.
+Even well-intentioned self-care activities, such as taking a warm bath or taking time to meditate, ultimately need to address the root of the problem.
 After all, taking time to exercise, meditate, or do yoga only adds more things to our already busy schedules.

-We are in desperate need of a paradigm shift.
 We need a fundamental change in our underlying assumptions and approach to work, success, and self-worth.
-One by one, we need to facilitate an unlearning process where we ask ourselves the hard questions.
-Questions like:
+One by one, we must facilitate an unlearning process by asking ourselves the hard questions.

 How much money or business growth is enough?